montreal91/workshop/jumble/text/cv_draft.md

 Maintenance tasks (various bug fixes and minor impovements) usually take from 4 hours up to three days, rarely more.
 Significant improvements take 1-2 weeks.

-Interesting note.
-In all projects I tend to create more tasks than I solve.

 ### Pearlchain (Pearlchain)
 Stack: Java, Spring, Hibernate.

-The goal of the project is to provide Enterprise Resource Planning (ERP) solution for production of higly customized products, taking into account real-time maufacturing capacities.
+The goal of the project is to provide Enterprise Resource Planning (ERP) solution for production of higly customized products, taking into account real-time manufacturing capacities.

-At the beginning of the project all my tasks were mainenance, but once I've got used to the project, its philosophy and key concepts, I started to do refactoring and redesign of different systems.
+At the beginning of the project all my tasks were maintenance, but once I've got used to the project, its philosophy and key concepts, I started to do refactoring and redesign of different systems.

 My favorite task was to replace old naive implementation of in-house Domain-Specific Language (DSL) with a new one